THE THINKING MAN'S RIFLE

 Sights: German silver front blade and Adjustable Peephorn™ sights are standard.
 Standing blade and flip-up leaf rear sight for Peerless Faeton™.

-Stocks: American black walnut for Faeton™; English walnut for Peerless Faeton™ with upgrades of both woods being available.
+Stocks: American black walnut for Faeton™; with upgrades available.

 Finish, barrel: rust brown or blue, beeswax finished